 The boom of the internet, social media and mobile devices has made companies rethink their promotional and advertising strategies for consumer goods.
 Digital media is less expensive than traditional media, and lures more marketers to explode their capabilities to reach consumers.
 This has changed the way Experiential Marketing was perceived; now it’s not about creating the SEMs and move on, marketer has to get connected with the consumers otherwise things might change anytime.

-Listening, Learning and then responding is the new mantra.
+Listening, Learning and then responding is the new mantra of Social Media Marketing.
 It won’t be an overstatement to say that Consumer needs becoming more diverse & hence marketers has to keep track of it and perhaps the biggest medium/ channel to do this is Social Media.

 Marketers have to focus on four key aspects while engaging with consumers on Social Media: